rozek/blockly-ai-playground/README.md

 The loop body is executed over and over again - until the loop is exited using the block shown above.

-A Blockly program may contain several event loops - but only one of them may be running at the same tine.
+A Blockly program may contain several event loops - but only one of them may be running at the same tine (i.e., **event loops must not be nested**).

 #### Enabling ####